-Our management will use their discretion to direct the net proceeds from this offering.
-Although a portion of the net proceeds will be used to satisfy our obligations under our convertible notes as described in "Use of Proceeds", including obligations to certain of our directors, officers and other affiliates, we expect that a significant portion of the net proceeds will be available for general corporate purposes.
+Our management will use their discretion to direct the net proceeds from this offering for general corporate purposes.
 General corporate purposes may include working capital, research and development expenses, general and administrative expenses, capital expenditures and future acquisitions.
-See "Use of Proceeds" on page S-21 of this prospectus supplement.
+See "Use of Proceeds" on page S-17 of this prospectus supplement.
 Our management's judgments may not result in positive returns on your investment and you will not have an opportunity to evaluate the economic, financial or other information upon which our management bases its decisions.

-Investors in this offering will experience immediate and substantial dilution.
+Investors in this offering will experience immediate and substantial dilution and you may not be able to resell your shares at or above the offering price.

 The public offering price of the securities offered pursuant to this prospectus supplement is substantially higher than the net tangible book value per share of our common stock.
 Therefore, if you purchase shares of common stock in this offering, you will incur immediate and substantial dilution in the net tangible book value per share of common stock from the price per share that you pay for the common stock.
-In addition, the conversion of our outstanding convertible notes will cause additional dilution because the conversion price of such notes is lower than the price per share that you pay for the common stock.
 Furthermore, if the holders of outstanding options or warrants exercise those options or warrants at prices below the public offering price, you will incur further dilution.
 See the section entitled "Dilution" for a more detailed discussion of the dilution you will incur if you purchase common stock in this offering.